 If you’ve had hemorrhoids or other blood vessel conditions around the anus, you may be more likely to develop anal skin tags.

 If you have Crohn’s disease or another inflammatory condition, skin tags can form due to inflammation.
-In one overview article on the condition, up to 37 percent of people with Crohn’s develop anal skin tags.
+In one on the condition, up to 37 percent of people with Crohn’s develop anal skin tags.

 Although anal skin tags are benign, they can still be a concern.
 That’s why it’s a good idea to ask your doctor to confirm the bump or bulge you feel is the result of a skin tag and not something else, such as a tumor or blood clot.